Find organisations, support groups, videos and books to help you cope with non-Hodgkin lymphoma.

 Booklets and factsheets

-The Lymphoma Association publishes many booklets and information sheets, which can be ordered or downloaded for free from their website.
-They cover low and high grade non Hodgkin lymphomas and much more.
+Lymphoma Action publishes many booklets and information sheets, which can be ordered or downloaded for free from their website.
+They cover low and high grade non-Hodgkin lymphomas and much more.

 Macmillan Cancer Support

 You can download (for free) or order many factsheets and leaflets about various aspects of living with cancer and its treatment.